-Fig. 1: Limitations of static scheduling.
-Figure 1a shows a code example where dependences cannot be determined at compile time.
-Figures 1b and 1c contrast two static schedules, possible with standard HLS tools (realized as a pipeline and a sequential state machine, respectively), with a dynamic schedule (Figure 1d), achievable with our approach.
-The dynamic schedule achieves the best possible parallelism which is reduced only in the presence of actual loop-carried dependences.
+Fig. 1.
+Limitations of static scheduling. (a) Shows a code example where dependences cannot be determined at compile time. (b) and (c) Contrast two static schedules, possible with standard HLS tools (realized as a pipeline and a sequential state machine, respectively), with a dynamic schedule (d), achievable with our approach.
+The dynamic schedule achieves the best possible parallelism, which is reduced only in the presence of actual loop-carried dependences.

-for parallelism (in this case, the memory reads, the subtraction, and the comparison are perfectly independent across iterations and could be pipelined).
-Obviously, a good schedule is the one in Figure 1d: the operations of different iterations are overlapped as much as possible and the parallelism is reduced only when the dependency is actually there (that is, when the addition is executed).
+is shown in Fig. 1(b): in this example, the condition is true only for the second and third iterations but "space" is reserved in the schedule as if the condition was true everywhere.
+An alternative could be to avoid pipelining the loop and creating a sequential finite-state machine.
+The result could be the schedule in Fig. 1(c), where indeed cycles are spent for the addition only when needed; however, the decision of not pipelining the loop has removed one of the foremost potentials for parallelism (in this case, the memory reads, the subtraction, and the comparison are perfectly independent across iterations and could be pipelined).
+Obviously, a good schedule is the one in Fig. 1(d): the operations of different iterations are overlapped as much as possible and the parallelism is reduced only when the dependency is actually there (that is, when the addition is executed).
 Such behavior is beyond what a statically scheduled HLS tool can achieve.

 This example is representative of one case where generating a schedule at synthesis time has a negative impact on performance.
-Another well-known situation is the presence of dependences through memory: a write in a previous iteration may address the same memory location as the read in a successive one and thus creates a dependency imposing serialization; yet, if these two accesses address different locations, they can be executed out of order.
-When an HLS tool is not able to guarantee independence between two memory accesses, it must assume the worst-case scenario and thus limit the exploitable parallelism-exactly as above but for a different reason.
-In recent years, many authors have been exploring workarounds to some cases of potential dependences through memory-we will discuss them in Section VIIIbut dynamically scheduled circuits represent the most general solution to the problem.
+Another well-known situation is the presence of dependences through memory: a write in a previous iteration may address the same memory location as the read in a successive one and thus, creates a dependency imposing serialization; yet, if these two accesses address different locations, they can be executed out of order.
+When an HLS tool is not able to guarantee independence between two memory accesses, it must assume the worst-case scenario and thus, limit the exploitable parallelism-exactly as above but for a different reason.
+In recent years, many authors have been exploring workarounds to some cases of potential dependences through memory-we will discuss them in Section VIII-but dynamically scheduled circuits represent the most general solution to the problem.